 The content of our course will be based on the following main pillars:

-- Behaving in the organizations: analysing the individual level, and the critical determinant factors.
+- Behaving in the organizations: analyzing the individual level, and the critical determinant factors.

 - Team structure and processes: developing concepts of team management, and describing the “dark side” of teams.